sigmaSd/arabic-reshaper-rs/README.md

 // سلام correctly rendred.
 ```

-Checkout the tests directory for more examples.
+Checkout the tests/bench directories for more examples.

 ## Minimum Rust version
 Starting version `0.4.0` the msrv is  **1.51**